MozzarellaARC/polymating_user_guide/README.md

 3. Color preferences - This is would be the default material color when you applying material either through "Apply overlay on start" mechanism (1) or "Apply Overlay" (13)
 4. Reset Color - This will reset the "Color preferences" (3) at its default value of RGBA 0.800, 0.708, 0.323, 0.777
 5. Experimenta Features - This is a collapsible menu to show or hide Experimental features
-6. Use Raycast - This is solver specific preferences toggle for On-Hit and Multi-hit solver (10) that switch between the default find_nearest into ray_cast blender module, it is targeted to solve performance problem where user need more realtime interaction within edit-mode
+6. ~Use Raycast - This is solver specific preferences toggle for On-Hit and Multi-hit solver (10) that switch between the default find_nearest into ray_cast blender module, it is targeted to solve performance problem where user need more realtime interaction within edit-mode~ (Have been implemented as the default and sole module for Raycast solver previously On-hit/Multi-hit
 7. Developer Extras - This is for me don't touch >.<
 8. Reference - Use this object picker to select which reference you are going to project your vertices
 9. Reference Visibility - After reference (8) is set you can use this to toggle hide or show your reference (8)